19 Different Types of Penguins Explained

 The Royal penguin also belongs to the genus Eudyptes.
 It is also a crested penguin.
 The name of this penguin brings royalty to mind, which is an attribute of this penguin.

-Among the different types of penguins, the Royal penguin is often portrayed as the most beautiful penguin species.
+The Royal penguin is often portrayed as the most beautiful species among the different types of penguins.
 This penguin has an orange-pink short and thick beak with a callus on both sides of the base.

-They live on beaches or rocky slopes where they have access to the sea because they spend much of their time there.
+They live on beaches or rocky slopes where they can access the sea because they spend much of their time there.

 Their diet consists primarily of krill.
 They have unique fishing grounds in tandem with their regal attributes.
 This reduces intra-species competition and ensures that all colonies get enough to eat.